 - Negligence caused harm.
 It should be the medical negligence that caused harm to the patient.
 A claim cannot be brought on if, for example, a patient with an infected wound sustained the infection because of his/her own doing.

 - Quantifiable harm.
 The harm to the patient must be quantifiable in terms of legal damages.

 Proving these elements is not an easy mission.
-A lawyer, plus our resourceful legal team, can establish these for you.
+A Columbus medical malpractice attorney and our resourceful legal team can establish these for you.

 How We Can Help You Prove Your Case

-We at the Fitch Law Firm LLC are ready to assist you.
+Our Columbus medical malpractice attorneys at the Fitch Law Firm, LLC are ready to assist you.
 Our team will get your medical records and review them to help find out exactly what happened in your case.

 If medical malpractice or negligence caused serious injury, we will help you file your claim, build your case, and represent you throughout its course.
 This entails a number of crucial tasks such as:

 - Analyzing how the law best applies to your case

 - Enlisting experts to strongly support your claim

 The Fitch Law Firm LLC can do all these and more for you to get you the compensation you need and deserve.